Guns

 1911 Schmidt Rubin

 Yup, the star really belongs there on the name.
 It denotes the fact the magazine cutoff has been removed.
 The cutoff was there so a soldier, faced with anhilation by German troops, could treat his rifle as a single shot and keep the capacity of the magazine in "reserve."
 Yeah sure.
 If I had to carry a bolt gun in combat, this would be the one.
-My Mausers typically put five shots in a 3" circle.
+My Mausers, with iron sights, typically put five shots in a 3" 100 yard circle.
 With the right loads, the Enfield puts 4 in a 2.75" circle.
 Number five is always a flyer, but then you have twice as much ammo in a faster handling gun.

 SMLE No I Mk III* Lee Enfield